Ceremonies in Brighton Town Hall

 The Regency Room

 The Regency Room is where most of our ceremonies take place.
 It is tastefully decorated with heritage colours, antique furniture and crystal chandeliers.
 The Regency Room holds up to 50 guests (34 seated).
+A web streaming service is available in this room for a fee.

 Ceremonies are held in the Regency Room by appointment from: